AIM-IT4/Topological-Risk-Measure-for-Equities/README.md

 # Description

-This Python project aims to fetch stock data for specific tickers and perform various analyses including normalization, calculation of Value-at-Risk (VaR), Conditional Value-at-Risk (CVaR), and Topological Data Analysis (TDA) using persistent homology.
+This research aims to fetch stock data for specific tickers and perform various analyses including normalization, calculation of Value-at-Risk (VaR), Conditional Value-at-Risk (CVaR), and Topological Data Analysis (TDA) using persistent homology.
 The program also plots the stock data and persistence diagrams for better visualization.

 ## Dependencies